10 Best Meditations For Anxiety Relief, Explained By A Meditation Teacher

 Self hypnosis is all about using the power of suggestion in order to influence your subconscious mind.

 Your subconscious mind is the most powerful part of your mind and is millions of times more powerful than your conscious mind.
-If you’re interested in curing anxiety by using your mind, I highly recommend you read my guide to subconscious mind power.

 Self hypnosis is used a lot in modern hypnotherapy.
 And it has been used to cure anxiety, as well as to improve pain management, to cure depression, to relieve sleep disorders, and to combat obesity and other common health conditions.